-Tags Attributes Description fill Optional.
+Tags Attributes Description 1053 image Optional.
+Boolean value. false if not set.
+If true, the layout de- TIIIage scribes a part of the binary image: Only image sections can be embed- nolocotica ded.
+If false, only runtime sections can be embedded. relocation Optional.
+Name of the section to which this layout is relocated. name Exclusive with ranges.
+Defines a named memoryLayout directive in- stead of specifying a concrete memory location.
+May be included in a parent memoryLayout using memoryLayoutRef. memoryLayoutRef memoryLayout directive.
+Provides an extension-point mechanism to include memoryLayout directives defined outside the current one. name All directives of memoryLayout defined with the same name are in- cluded in an undefined order. and all the second memoryLayout directive.
+Append padding bytes to the current cursor. padding Either size or align attributes should be provided. size Optional.
 Expression must be resolved to a constant after the full load of the lsc file.
-Fill padding with the given value (32 bits). rootSection References a section name that must be embedded.
-This tag is not a 100130011011 definition.
-It forces the linker to embed all loaded sections matching the given name. name Name of the section to be embedded. rootSymbol References a symbol that must be resolved.
-This tag is not a definition.
-TOOCSYNDOT It forces the linker to resolve the value of the symbol. name Name of the symbol to be resolved. agetionDef Memory layout statement.
-Embeds all sections matching the given sectionRef name starting at the current cursor address. file Select only sections defined in a linker unit matching the given file name.
+Increment the cursor position with the given size. align Optional.
+Expression must be resolved to a constant after the full load Ŭ of the lsc file.
+Move the current cursor position to the next address that matches the given alignment.
+Warning: when used with relocation, the relocation cursor is also aligned.
+Keep in mind this may increase the cursor position with a different amount of bytes. address Optional.
+Expression must be resolved to a constant after the full load of the lsc file.
+Move the current cursor position to the given absolute address. fill Optional.
+Expression must be resolved to a constant after the full load 1 1 1 1 of the lsc file.
+Fill padding with the given value (32 bits).
+References a section name that must be embedded.
+This tag is not a rootSection definition.
+It forces the linker to embed all loaded sections matching the given name.
+Name of the section to be embedded. name rootSymbol References a symbol that must be resolved.
+This tag is not a definition. - It forces the linker to resolve the value of the symbol. name Name of the symbol to be resolved. sectionRef Memory layout statement.
+Embeds all sections matching the given name starting at the current cursor address. file Select only sections defined in a linker unit matching the given file name.
 The file name is the simple name without any file separator, e.g. bsp.o or mylink.lsc.
 Link units may be object files within archive units. name Name of the sections to embed.
 When the name ends with , all sec- tions starting with the given name are embedded (name completion), except sections that are embedded in another sectionRef using the ex- act name (without completion). symbol Optional.
 Only embeds the section targeted by the given symbol.
-This is the only way at link level to embed a specific section whose name is not unique. force Optional.
+This Symbol is the only way at link level to embed a specific section whose name is fares not unique. force Optional.
 Deprecated.
 Replaced by the rootSection tag.
 The only allowed value is true.
 By default, for compaction, the linker embeds only what is needed.
-Setting this attribute will force the linker to em- bed all sections that appear in all loaded relocatable files, even sec- tions that are not targeted by a symbol. sort Optional.
-Specifies that the sections must be sorted in memory.
-The value can be: - order : the sections will be in the same order as the input files - name : the sections are sorted by their file names - unit : the sections declared in an object file are grouped and sorted in the order they are declared in the object file u4 Binary section statement.
-Describes the four next raw bytes of the u4 section.
-Bytes are organized in the endianness of the target ELF ex- ecutable. value Expression must be resolved to a constant after the full load of the lsc file (32 bits value). £;11 Binary section statement.
-Fills the section with the given expression. fill Bytes are organized in the endianness of the target ELF executable. size Expression defining the number of bytes to be filled. value Expression must be resolved to a constant after the full load of the lsc file (32 bits value).
+Setting this attribute will force the linker to em- bed all sections that appear in all loaded relocatable files, even sec- tions that are not targeted by a symbol.

-T .
-I. I A r Table 4 - continued from previous page
+~ Table 4 - continued trom previous page